The Fifth Vial: Darkness on the Seat of the Beast

 A Later Deepening in 1870–There is one further point worth noting, even if the main hinge remains earlier.

 Some later Historicists placed special emphasis on 1870.
 B. W. Johnson says that the “great calamity” symbolized by the fifth Vial had fallen upon Rome since that year.
 The reason is clear: when Italian troops entered Rome on September 20, 1870, the pope’s temporal power was lost.
 Afterward, Pius IX refused settlement and styled himself a prisoner in the Vatican.
-The Roman Question remained unresolved until the Lateran Treaty of 1929.
+The long dispute over the pope’s temporal standing and independence remained unresolved until the Lateran Treaty of 1929.

 That does not require us to abandon 1798 as the great prophetic hinge.
 Rather, it helps explain why some Historicists saw the fifth Vial as a judgment that began with the revolutionary humiliation of the papal throne and deepened further in later losses of temporal rule.
 The image of darkness allows for such a process: Rome was not destroyed at once, but progressively darkened.